Ocelot08/HomeAssistant/README.md

 - https://esphome.io/components/matrix_keypad.html
 - https://medium.com/@nchourrout/building-a-better-and-bulkier-roku-remote-fa34bcb185c3
 - https://www.crackedthecode.co/a-complete-guide-to-building-a-hand-wired-keyboard/
-  - ^That's a resource for handwiring keyboards, this one is similar except DON'T ADD DIODES, they messed up the signals.
+  - This is a resource for handwiring keyboards.
+This project is similar except DON'T ADD DIODES, they messed up the signals.
 Just wire them straight together in columns and rows.